Nick Kyrgios: Davis Cup

 Kyrgios led the team to the quarter finals in May where they played in Brisbane against the USA.
 He beat both John Isner and Sam Querrrey in straight sets including four tie breakers and Australia won the tie 3–2.
 He led Australia into the semi-finals against Belgium which were played at home in Brussels with a vocal home crowd.
 He beat Steve Darcis in 5 sets but lost to captain David Goffin in four.
 Australia lost the semi-finals tie 3–2.

-In 2018 Australia was drawn to play Germany in the World Group first round.
+In 2018, Australia was drawn to play Germany in the World Group first round.
 Kyrgios again led the team and beat Jan-Lennard Struff in three sets.
 Needing pain killers to continue the next day, he played Alexander Zverev but lost his match in straight sets.
 Australia lost the tie 3–1.
 That was the last year in which the Davis Cup was played in the old 'Home and Away' five set, three day setup.
 The finals went to Spain.

 In 2019, Kyrgios was left out of the Davis Cup team for their qualifier in Adelaide, which they won against Bosnia and Herzegovina.
 He was re-added to the team later in the year for the Davis Cup Finals in Spain.
 In Spain, he won his singles rubbers against Colombia and Belgium to advance to the quarter-finals against Canada.
 He then withdrew from the quarter-finals due to a collar bone injury and was replaced by John Millman.
 Australia ended up losing the tie 1–2.
 Davis Cup was not held during the pandemic and Australia was eliminated in 2021.
 Kyrgios ended his season early due to a knee injury and was unavailable.
 During 2022 Kyrgios was not available due to overplaying and ankle injury.
 Australia reached the finals under Alex de Minaur but lost.
 Kyrgios was chosen for the 2023 United Cup but was unable to play because of an ankle injury.
 A few weeks later he had major surgery on his knee.

-Australia again got to the finals but lost in the 2023 Davis Cup.
+Australia again got to the finals but lost in the 2023 Davis Cup versus Italy leaded by Jannik Sinner.
 In November 2024 Team Captain Lleyton Hewitt resumed discussions with Kyrgios about playing in Davis Cup and he hopes to be able to play again after full recovery.